perazaharmonics/CCSDSReedSolomon/README.md

 ## Description
 CCSDS GF(256) originally developed by Phil Karn (KA9Q) in C, then translated by Ryan Crosby to C#.
-This was later translated by myself to C++, and extended to include the RS(255,223) decoder.
+This was later translated by myself to C++, objectified and functionalized it for clarity.

 ## Mathematical Foundation